Breathe in wonder IN New Brunswick's Parks

 But it’s not just activities – there are also some winter events to check out too.
 So leave those thoughts of hibernation behind in your snowy tracks and get out there to rediscover winter in New Brunswick.

 1. MACTAQUAC PROVINCIAL PARK

 Ready for wintery family fun at its finest?
-Then unleash your inner daredevil on a sled or a fat bike, go for a spin on a skating pond, or hit some cross-country and snowshoe trails.
+Then unleash your inner daredevil on a toboggan or a fat bike, go for a spin on a skating pond or glide along a 900-metre forest skating trail through a winter wonderland, or hit some cross-country and snowshoe trails.
 Then head inside to chill out and relax in the park’s cabin-style lodge.